dejwkubikson/WGE-Coursework/README.txt

 2/04/2019
 - Added loading from file by user input in the main menu
 - Scene 1 is finished
-- Started working on loading the dialogue - it can properly go through one whole conversation.
+- Started working on loading the dialogue - it can properly go through one whole conversation
+- Added GUI to scene 2 for dialogue display

+3/04/2019
+- The first dialogue conversation displays properly in the GUI
+- Dialogue fully works.
+The player can choose different options which will result in differnt NPC reactions.
+- Further improvements to the camera movement.